nikunicke/reaktor/README.md

 * http
     * Implements a server that communicates with requests from the frontend

 These packages and types are put together in cmd/warehouse/main.
+Everything is put together to make it easy to add features and implementations according to the clients needs in the future.

 The backend is currently serving a static build of the react app.
 To run and serve on your system, simply run
 ```console